arunsub94/problems-vs-algorithms/explanation_2.md

   Hence, the time complexity of the algorithm is O(log n).

-Space complexity: Since the algorithm ultimately employs a binary search algorithm, the space complexity of the algorithm is O(1) or constant space complexity.
+Space complexity: Since the algorithm is recursive, the space complexity is proportional to the maximum depth of the generated recursion tree.
+This means that the space complexity would be space complexity of one function call (say O(m)) times the max depth of recursion tree (n) and this would yield a space complexity of O(m * n).
+In our case, binary search is a O(1) algorithm, and depth of the binary search tree is O(log n).
+Hence, the space complexity of this algorithm is O(log n).